birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/_pages/RESNET34.md

 ![Resnet34 with 35 epochs, 0.5 vertical flip, scheduler](https://birdsbeetsbattlestargalactica.github.io/assets/graphs/res34_scheduler_35epochs.png)

-Slightly disappointing accuracy compared to previous runs considering that was the lowest final loss we had seen yet.
+This was a slightly disappointing accuracy compared to previous runs considering that was the lowest final loss we had seen yet.
 Our guess is that the batch size was too high or we ended up getting overfit past in the later epochs where it plateaus.
 We found an [article][5] on early stopping to avoid overfit.
 We tested this hypothesis by submitting a prediction using the state saved for epoch 17.
 This had an